laravel/docs/migrations.md

 > The following column types can be modified: `bigInteger`, `binary`, `boolean`, `char`, `date`, `dateTime`, `dateTimeTz`, `decimal`, `double`, `integer`, `json`, `longText`, `mediumText`, `smallInteger`, `string`, `text`, `time`, `tinyText`, `unsignedBigInteger`, `unsignedInteger`, `unsignedSmallInteger`, and `uuid`.
 To modify a `timestamp` column type a [Doctrine type must be registered](#prerequisites).

 <a name="renaming-columns"></a>
-#### Renaming Columns
+### Renaming Columns

-To rename a column, you may use the `renameColumn` method provided by the schema builder blueprint.
-Before renaming a column, ensure that you have installed the `doctrine/dbal` library via the Composer package manager:
+To rename a column, you may use the `renameColumn` method provided by the schema builder blueprint:

     Schema::table('users', function (Blueprint $table) {
         $table->renameColumn('from', 'to');
     });

 > **Warning**
-> Renaming an `enum` column is not currently supported.
+> If you are running a version of MySQL older than the 8.0.3 release or MariaDB older than the 10.5.2 release or SQLite older than the 3.25.0 release, ensure that you have installed the `doctrine/dbal` library via the Composer package manager, before renaming a column.
+This package should be used with caution, renaming a column could potentially change its type definition.

 <a name="dropping-columns"></a>
 ### Dropping Columns

-To drop a column, you may use the `dropColumn` method on the schema builder blueprint.
-If your application is utilizing an SQLite database, you must install the `doctrine/dbal` package via the Composer package manager before the `dropColumn` method may be used:
+To drop a column, you may use the `dropColumn` method on the schema builder blueprint:

     Schema::table('users', function (Blueprint $table) {
         $table->dropColumn('votes');